 shores; most certain, To miseries enough: no hope to help you; But, as you shake off one, to take

 another: Nothing so certain as your anchors; who Do their best office, if they can but stay you

 Where you’ll be loth to be: besides, you know, Prosperity’s the very bond of love

-Wreck of the Whale Ship Dark Syren off New Zealand, mid-19th century
+Wreck of the Whaling Ship Dark Syren off of New Zealand, Mid-19th Century

 The solitary Koa warrior rested in contemplative vigil, standing motionless atop the lava rock formations ringing the threshold of the sea, the sultry maritime breeze lightly stirring the palms.
 Like magma cooling in the waves, he sought solace here in the aftermath of battle, remaining aloof from the celebratory feasting.
 He was given to brooding introspection, a naturally restless strategist rather than a braggart.

 He shook himself free of the memories once again immersing him in red visions and drawing him back into the frenzy of battle . . . the wild anarchy of feather-plumed helms and slashing, shark-toothed clubs . . . ululating battle cries . . . the shock of blows on flesh, before cutting down one's enemy and feeling the warmth of blood splash from an eviscerating slash . . . the conch horns braying in retreat trailing off, leaving them victorious on battlegrounds strewn with the slain, their enemies' blood tide-pooling atop the undulating lava fields.

 The palms swayed like dancers in their eternal hula.
 He watched in ever-humbled awe as torrents of magma, red-veined against the dark slopes of the volcano, flowed towards the sea, clouds of steam erupting where the molten rock touched upon the water's edge.